T2COM Best Squad Competition 2026

-Soldiers assigned to the Sustainment Center of Excellence arrive at Alexandria International Airport, Louisiana to compete in the U.S. Army Transformation and Training Command (T2COM) Best Squad Competition on May 2, 2026.
-Eleven teams will compete in the T2COM Best Squad Competition at Fort Polk from May 4-6, 2026 .
-(U.S. Army video by Spc.
-Jose Rolando Garcia)
+U.S. Army Soldiers assigned to U.S. Army Intelligence Center of Excellence arrive at the airport in Alexandria, Louisiana, to compete in the U.S. Army Transformation and Training Command (T2COM) Best Squad Competition conducted at Fort Polk, Louisiana, May 2, 2026.
+Eleven teams from across the command will compete in the T2COM Best Squad Competition from May 4-6, 2026.
+(U.S. Army photo by Staff Sgt.
+Cory Long)

 |Date Taken: